eBook

 It’s essential to spend the time up front to identify what functionality is important to your organization.
 You might find that different groups have different needs.
 Having this list defined when you start your search will help ensure you’re selecting the right solution.
 At a bare minimum, data catalogs should be able to:

-- Provide information on whether that data can be trusted
+• Provide information on whether that data is fit for purpose

 Once you’ve checked the box on that basic functionality, there are several other considerations to ensure your catalog can be used to add business value in the future:

-- Can it search all your databases, on-premise or in the cloud?
+• Can it search all your databases, on-premise and in the cloud?